gravatar/hovercards/CONTRIBUTING.md

 - Who is responsible for merging the approved PRs?
     - For PRs authored by external individuals who do not have push permissions, the reviewer who approved the PR will handle the merging process.
     - For PRs authored by contributors who have push permissions, the author of the PR will merge their own PR.

+## Release Process

+We're using [release-it](https://github.com/release-it/release-it) to automate the release process for both [NPM](https://npm.im/@gravatar/hovercards) and [GitHub](https://github.com/gravatar/hovercards/releases).
+There're two ways to create a new release:

+- Locally: Run `yarn release` and follow the instructions.
+- GitHub action: TBD